 The Museum’s expositions are held in the castle building and on the grounds of nearby Brauner’s Mill.
 The castle expositions emphasize the period when the domain was in possession of the Liechtenstein family (1623-1803), and the phenomenon of villa summer resorts by Prague in the second half of the 19th century.
 Zdenka Braunerová Studio (1858-1934) features her personality and work as a painter, graphic artist, and book artist.
 The upcoming exhibition ‘In the Footsteps of Ages’ will show archaeological collections and offer a walk through prehistory added by holographic projections, computer perspectives, and videomapping.

 Zámek 2, 530 02 Pardubice

-The beginning of the museum dates back to 1880.
-The main development occurred after 1920, when the museum moved to a Renaissance chateau built by the Pernštejn family.
-At present, it is possible to visit knights’ halls with murals, eight expositions and exhibitions in the museum.
-The most valuable collections include Czech studio glass of the 20th century, historical weapons, postcards and toys.
-The numismatic collection includes a unique find of several hundred Czech denar coins from the last third of the 10th century.
+The origin of the Museum goes back to 1880.
+The full development The origin of the Museum goes back to 1880.
+The full development occurred after 1920, when the museum moved to a Renaissance castle built by the Pernštejn family.
+At present, it is possible to visit knights’ halls with mural paintings, eight expositions and exhibitions.
+Among the most valuable fonds is 20th-centrury Czech studio glass, historical weapons, postcards and toys.
+The numismatic collection includes a unique find – some hundred Czech denar coins from the last third of the 10th century.

 Jindřichův Hradec Museum